JSSSSSSSSSS/EasyTCP/README.md

 # EasyTCP
-an easy tcp server and client with c++
+an easy tcp server and client with c++. that is.